Thinking in cocktail party: Chain-of-Thought and reinforcement learning for target speaker automatic speech recognition: Result and Discussion

-Table~\ref{tab:RL} presents the impact of different training data selection strategies for RL on model performance.
-Specifically, “Random Sampling” denotes randomly selecting a subset from the full training dataset for RL training.
+Since data selection is important for effective RL training, experiments are conducted on different data selection methods for the RL training of TS-ASR task.
+Table~\ref{tab:RL} presents the impact of different RL training data selection strategies on model performance.
+As shown in Figure~\ref{fig:RL-Selection}, “Random Sampling” denotes randomly selecting a subset from the full training dataset for RL training.
 “Balanced Correct\&Error” selects correct and error samples in a 1:5 ratio from the model trained on CoT data for RL training, aiming to focus on difficult cases while preserving general performance.
-The "Error-only Sampling" strategy uses only incorrectly predicted samples for subsequent training.
+The "Error-only Sampling" strategy uses only the subset of incorrectly predicted samples for subsequent training.
+“Error-Rate Stratified” sorts all error samples in ascending order of WER and then randomly selects a total of 20,000 samples from the lowest 1/3, middle 1/3, and highest 1/3, with the number of samples drawn from each group following a ratio of 1:6:3.

-Experimental results show that the “Random Sampling” strategy performs worst, with an average WER of 8.73\%, while the “Error-only Sampling” strategy achieves the best result, reducing WER to 8.33\%.
+Experimental results show that the “Random Sampling” strategy performs the worst on Libri3Mix, with a WER of 12.72\%, while the “Error-only Sampling” strategy achieves the best result, reducing WER to 12.23\%.
+When considering Libri2Mix and Libri3Mix together, the "Error-Rate Stratified" strategy also performs well, achieving WERs of 4.80\% and 12.34\%, respectively.
+This approach also uses error only samples and further refines sample selection by stratifying them according to WER, thereby focusing more on the challenging cases within the error set.
 This demonstrates that in reinforcement learning for TS-ASR, challenging error samples contribute more to performance improvement than correct samples.
 Therefore, training with a higher proportion of error samples is more effective for helping the model correct mistakes and improve overall accuracy.

+Since the CoT model without time information achieves marginal better performance in Table~\ref{tab:CoT-tplt}, we adopt this model and apply the two best data selection strategies for RL training.
+As shown in the last two rows of Table~\ref{tab:RL}, removing time information does not lead to better final performance compared to using the full CoT data.
+Therefore, the time information in the CoT data is retained.